danidiaz/really-small-backpack-example/lesson6-abstracting-monad-stacks/README.md

     cabal run lesson6

-Actually, for purposes of comparison, the executable runs two other "program logics" from these libraries:
+For purposes of comparison, the executable runs two other "program logics" from these libraries:

 - [**lib-logic-mtl**](./lib-logic-mtl): The monad stack is abstracted using MTL classes; concrete transformers are only specified in the **lesson6** executable.